Microsoft/MCW-SAP-NetWeaver-on-Azure/Whiteboad design session/Whiteboard design session trainer guide - SAP NetWeaver on Azure.md

 *Database Components*

-**Task:** Design a resilient and scalable SQL Server backend configured to span geographically distributed datacenters
+**Task:** Design a resilient and scalable SQL Server backend configured to span geographically distributed datacenters.

 **Answer:** Scaling of the database tier involves increasing or decreasing the size of Azure VMs.
 For Microsoft SQL Server, we use AlwaysOn Availability Group (AG) built on top of the Windows Server Failover Clustering and leveraging the Cloud Witness quorum, eliminating the dependency on a shared disk or a file share.
 Azure internal load balancer represents the listener of the SQL Server AlwaysOn Availability Group containing the SAP database.